Foodborne Pathogen Testing

 How much sample is required for pathogen testing?

-What is the difference between Listeria species and Listeria monocytogenes testing?
+Difference between Listeria species and Listeria monocytogenes testing?

 Listeria spp. tests screen for the entire genus and are used for environmental monitoring (swabs) to detect harborage niches.
-Listeria monocytogenes tests specifically identify the pathogenic species and are used for finished product testing to ensure consumer safety.
+Listeria monocytogenes tests specifically identify the pathogenic species and are used for finished-product testing to ensure consumer safety.

 Do you provide environmental monitoring swabs?